A smiling boy hugs a puppy

 Scott Galloway Notes on Being a Man

 Underpinning this and other thoughts in this book is a broader “algebra of happiness” thesis: that the single best predictor of happiness is the depth and meaning of your relationships, both at work and at home.
-A kindness practice is, in his view, the mechanism by which you build and sustain those relationships.
+A kindness practice is, in his view, the means by which you build and sustain those relationships.

-There you go.
 If you have a kindness practice, or are thinking about one, share your experience if the comments if you can.

-2. That “being in control all the time” bit is just for me.
+1. That “being in control all the time” bit is just for me.
 You can’t have it. ↩︎

-3. Sometimes people don’t need you solve their problems.
+2. Sometimes people don’t need you solve their problems.
 Sometimes they just need you to sit in the mud with them.
 Just show up and shut up.
 Put down the shovel.
 The work is just sitting still with them. ↩︎

 Discover more from Practical Managers